joshspeagle/dynesty/docs/source/faq.rst

 the prior to the posterior.
 Since Nested Sampling starts by sampling from the entire prior volume, having overly-broad priors will increase the runtime.

-**When using** `'balls'` **and/or** `'cubes'` **function calls take noticeably longer.
-What gives?**

-Because those two methods model the bounding distribution as a *union* of balls/cubes centered on each live point, there often are a huge number :math:`q` of overlapping balls/cubes at any given point.
-Points proposed from an individual ball/cube need to be accepted with probability :math:`1/q`, proposed points both require frequent nearest neighbor searches and are rarely accepted.
-Although the implementation in ``dynesty`` already uses K-D trees via `scipy.spatial.KDTree` to make this process quite efficient the overhead associated with this process still remains substantial.
-I hope to remedy some of these issues in a future update.

 **I noticed that the number of iterations and/or function calls during a run don't exactly match up with the limits I specify using, e.g.,** `maxiter` **or** `maxcall` **.
 Is this a bug?**